mattymoomoo/aws-power-tuner-ui/README.md

 This solution abstracts away the implementation of the tuner through the simplicity of AWS CDK and lowers the barrier of entry to this essential activity

-## How do you deploy and run the website in your account?
+## How do you deploy and run the website in your AWS account?

 You can deploy the solution to your AWS account using the following easy steps: